KSreeAarthi/face_recognition/README.md

 I have creacted a csv file to record the attendance

-The CSV file uploaded in the repository was the output for video demonstration of my project
+The csv file uploaded in the repository was the output for video demonstration of my project